dcdanko/MD2/README.md

 ## <x name="third">Features</x>

-Since microbial communities are phenotypic and genetically diverse, microbial features are stipulated by kingdom.
+Since microbial communities are phenotypic and genetically diverse, microbial features are stipulated by domain.

 #### Virus

-1. Extremophile: a microbe that thrives in physically or geochemically extreme conditions that are detrimental to most life on Earth.
-2. If extremophile, which type.
-   * Acidophile: Microbes that live in acidic systems with pH -0.06 to 4.0.
-   * Alkaliphile:  Microbes capable of survival in alkaline environments with pH 8.5–11
-   * Halophile:  Microbes that thrive in high salt concentrations.
-   * Metallotolerant: Microbes that survive in environments with a high concentration of dissolved heavy metals in solution
-   * Barophile: Also called piezophile, are microbes which thrive at high pressures such as deep seas.
-   * Psychrophile: Also called cryophiles, are microbes capable of growth in low temperatures, ranging from −20°C to 10°C.
-   * Radioresistant: Microbes capable of withstand high levels of ionizing radiation.
-   * Thermophile: Mircobes that live at high temperatures between 41°C and 122°C.
-   * Xerophile: Microbes that grow and reproduce in conditions with a low availability of water.
-   * Hypolith: Organisms that live underneath rocks in cold deserts.
-   * Oligotroph: Microbes capable of growth in nutritionally limited environments.
-3. Genetic material: Virus have either RNA or DNA as their genetic material
+1. Genetic material: Virus have either RNA or DNA as their genetic material
-4. Strand: The nucleic acid may be single (*ss*) or double stranded (*ds*).
+2. Strand: The nucleic acid may be single (*ss*) or double stranded (*ds*).
-5. Capsid: The outer layer of a virus that protects the nucleic acid.
-Virus without capsid are called naked.
-6. Capsid symmetry: The way in which the capsid units are arranged.
+3. Capsid symmetry: The way in which the capsid units are arranged.
   * Helical
   * Icosahedral
   * Complex
+4. Envelop: The outer layer of a virus that protects the nucleic acid.
+Virus without envelop are called naked.
-7. Is it a pathogen?
+5. Is it a pathogen?
 If yes, which is its host.
    * Human
    * Animal
-   * Fungi
    * Plant
-   * Bacteria
-   * Protozoa

-#### Bacteria
+#### Bacteria and Archaea

 1. Gram stain: Used to distinguish and classify bacterial species into two large groups: Gram-positive and Gram-negative.

-#### Bacteria and Archaea

-2. Known antimicrobial resistance (AMR): Antimicrobial resistance occurs naturally over time, usually through genetic changes.
+2. Antimicrobial resistance (AMR): Antimicrobial resistance occurs naturally over time, usually through genetic changes.
 However, the misuse and overuse of antimicrobials is accelerating this process.
-Information about microbes with antimicrobial resistance are increasingly relevant.
-3. Biofilm forming: Biofilms are multicellular communities held together by a self-produced extracellular matrix.
-Biofilms impact humans in many ways as they can form in natural, medical, and industrial settings.
-4. Is it a pathogen?
-If yes, which is its host.
-   * Human
-   * Animal
-   * Fungi
-   * Plant
-5. Type of metabolisms:  the nutrition mode of microbes according to the sources of energy and carbon needed for living, growth and reproduction.
+3. Type of metabolisms:  the nutrition mode of microbes according to the sources of energy and carbon needed for living, growth and reproduction.
 All sorts of combinations may exist in nature.
    * Primary source of energy:
      * Phototrophs: Light is absorbed in photo receptors and transformed into chemical energy
      * Chemotrophs: Bond energy is released from a chemical compound.